Explicit formulas for the spectral side of the trace formula of SL(2): The continuous contribution to the spectral side

-It is a Hilbert-Schmidt operator, and in particular trace class. \end{definition}
+It is a Hilbert-Schmidt operator, and in particular trace class.

+\begin{remark} Note that functions that are convolutions of the form $ f(x)=f_0(x)*\overline{f_0(x^{-1})}, $ are positive definite, where $f_0\in C_c^\infty(G)$, so that for such functions the operator $\rho(f)$ is self-adjoint and positive definite \cite[\S2.4]{GGPS}, and as a consequence its restriction to any invariant subspace is also positive definite.
+This property shall be useful to us when studying the explicit formulas. \end{remark}

 The trace formula now expresses the trace $\tr(\rho_0(f))$ in two ways, first as a sum of characters of representations, and second as a sum of orbital integrals.
-We examine the portion of the trace formula arising from the noncupisdal spectrum of $L^2(SL_2(F)\backslash SL_2(\A_F),\omega)$.
-For simplicity, we will sometimes assume that the central character $\omega$ is trivial.
+We examine the terms in the spectral side of the trace formula arising from the noncuspidal spectrum of $L^2(G(F)\backslash G(\A),\omega)$.
+For simplicity, we shall assume the central character $\omega$ is trivial.
+We then recall the following result from Labesse and Langlands.

 \begin{theorem} Let $f$ and $\rho$ be defined as above.
-Then the contribution of the continuous spectrum to the trace formula for $SL_2(\A_F)$ are obtained by specializing the terms (5.5) and (5.6) in \cite[p.754]{LL}:
+Then the contribution of the continuous spectrum to the spectral side of the trace formula for $G(\A)$ obtained by specialising the terms (5.5) and (5.6) in \cite[p.754]{LL} is